Olney: Verlander regains his fastball, his dominance and his destiny

 Little more than three years ago, Verlander doubted whether anything like this was ever possible again for him, whether he had the stuff to lead a staff.
 He wondered whether the power that had defined him in the first decade of his career had abandoned him for good.

 Verlander suffered an injury to his core while preparing for the 2014 season, and of course he tried to come back before he was fully healed, because Verlander does nothing at half speed.
 If his brother Ben and he are walking side by side, Justin inevitably accelerates his pace, like a race horse seeing a rival nag in his peripheral vision.
-Somebody must win and it must always be Justin.
+Somebody must win, and it must always be Justin.

 But as he pushed his way back from injury in the summer of 2014, Verlander’s mechanics frayed, the gears of his delivery grinding.
-His fastball velocity fell, soreness set in, and in a start in Pittsburgh on Aug.
-11, 2014, Verlander’s best and hardest pitch was clocked at 86 mph.
-The Pirates hammered him for five runs in a 40-pitch inning, and when Tigers manager Brad Ausmus told the former Cy Young Award-winner and Most Valuable Player that he was taking him out, the two argued.
-Verlander retreated, eventually, to a spot behind the visitors’ clubhouse, right near an elevator that’s used for freight.
+His fastball velocity fell, soreness set in, and Verlander recalled moments when his fastball was clocked as low as 86 mph.
+In a start in Pittsburgh on Aug.
+11, 2014, the Pirates hammered him for five runs in a 40-pitch inning, and when Tigers manager Brad Ausmus told the former Cy Young Award winner and Most Valuable Player that he was taking him out, the two argued.
+Verlander retreated, eventually, to a spot behind the visitors clubhouse, right near an elevator that’s used for freight.

 “I just lost it,” Verlander recalled.
 He bawled for the loss of his fastball, for the loss of the dominance that he had diligently worked to maintain.